 Tax laws are also starting to catch up to crypto, especially around cashing out winnings.

 Sports betting might be your thing.
 Or it could be online cards or casino games.
-No matter what your game of choice is, there’s definitely an online betting exchange that will support it.
+No matter what your game of choice is, there’s plenty of sportsbooks that will support cryptocurrencies.

-Step 5: Deposit Bitcoins Into an Online Book
+Step 5: Deposit Bitcoins Into an Online Sportsbook

 Once you’ve chosen an exchange, set up an account following the platform’s instructions.
 Each online betting site will have their own directions for connecting your crypto wallet and getting started.